ghc-proposals/ghc-proposals/proposals/0000-tuple-syntax.rst

      data Unit = ()
      data Solo a = MkSolo a    -- this is a change from today's `data Solo a = Solo a`

+     {-# DEPRECATED Solo "The Solo constructor has been renamed to MkSolo to avoid punning." #-}
+     pattern Solo :: a -> Solo a
+     pattern Solo x = MkSolo x
+     {-# COMPLETE Solo #-}

      type Tuple0 = Unit
      type Tuple1 = Solo
      data Tuple2 a b = (a, b)